AdelinaCenusa/WebTechnologies---Assessment/C.V/documentation.md

 For "Education" page, I have used 3 pictures to represent the school where I have study from the past till now.
-The "Experience" page I just kept it simple, I have used a grey colour for the text,a white colour for the background and I did not use any additional colour.
+The "Experience" page I just kept it simple, I have used a grey colour for the text, a white colour for the background and I did not use any additional colour.
 For "Contact me" page, I have created a form and I have used the orange colour for the form background because I did want to create a strong